Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation

 We implement the $H$-, $\textsc{CNOT}$-, and $CZ$-gate gadgets by applying level-$(l-1)$ $H$-, $\textsc{CNOT}$-, and $CZ$-gate operations, respectively, to all level-$(l-1)$ registers transversally.
 We implement the Pauli-gate gadget by level-$(l-1)$ Pauli-gate operations to apply the tensor product of Pauli gates representing the logical Pauli operators to the level-$(l-1)$ registers transversally.
 The wait gadget is a special case of the Pauli-gate gadget to apply the identity gate.
 The fault tolerance follows from transversality.

 The level-$l$ initial-state preparation gadget is implemented by transforming states $\Ket{0}^{\otimes K^{(l-1)}}$ prepared by the level-$(l-1)$ initial-state preparation operations into logical $\Ket{0}^{\otimes K^{(l)}}$ by a level-$(l-1)$ stabilizer circuit in a non-fault-tolerant way~\cite{PhysRevA.56.76,10.5555/2481569.2481579,Steane_2002}, followed by verification with post-selection.
 For the verification, we prepare another logical $\Ket{0}^{\otimes K^{(l)}}$, and using this auxiliary $\Ket{0}^{\otimes K^{(l)}}$, we measure the logical $Z$ operators and the $Z$ stabilizer generators of $\Q_{r_l}$.
-The post-selection discards the states that may have logical $X$ errors on logical $\Ket{0}^{\otimes K^{(l)}}$ prepared in this first run, i.e., in the case of success in the verification, then the gadget outputs this state.
+If no logical $X$ error is detected from this measurement on the logical $\Ket{0}^{\otimes K^{(l)}}$ prepared in this first run, i.e., in the case of success in the verification, then the gadget outputs this state.
 Otherwise, the gadget discards the prepared state and repeats the same level-$(l-1)$ stabilizer circuit to output the logical $\Ket{0}^{\otimes K^{(l)}}$ prepared in this second run without verification.
 This repetition makes the gadget fault-tolerant while it at most doubles the depth of the gadget.

 Assisted by the registers in logical states ${\Ket{0}}^{\otimes K^{(l)}}$ prepared by the level-$l$ initial-state preparation gadgets, the level-$l$ error-correction gadget is implemented here in a fault-tolerant way by Knill's error correction~\cite{K5,K6} based on quantum teleportation~\cite{PhysRevLett.70.1895}.